 6.4.2.
 Cancellation request:

 22.214.171.124.
 BCA accepts first cancellation request (1 vehicle) per calendar year without financial or blocking impact on the Buyers account.
-The buyer must request a purchase cancellation to BCA within 24 hours following the sale time.
+The buyer must request a purchase cancellation to BCA within 24 hours following the sale time using the claims form.

 126.96.36.199.
 If the second purchase cancellation within 24 hours following the sale time in a given calendar is requested, BCA accepts the cancellation and charges 500 EUR fee.